• Home

 For some people, it might not be obvious what the term “perennial herb” means.
 That’s because most of these plants are sold as annuals in colder zones.
 And, most people simply discard them at the end of the season.

-But just like with flowers in your garden, perennial herbs are hardy specimens that can survive the winter, and grow back each year.
+But just like with flowers in your garden, perennial herbs are hardy specimens that can survive the winter, and will come back each year.

 Heck, you can even grow many of them all year round in warmer climates, or if you overwinter them indoors in colder areas.